lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/access/web_vnc.md

 directory under the name `self.pem`.
 This path can be overridden via the parameter `--cert` to `runVNC`.

-On success, it will print you an URL and a one-time password:
+On success, it will give you an URL and a one-time password:

 ```console
 [...]